Ujimych/Record-door-events/README.md

 - Rolling video buffer
 - Configurable buffer duration
 - Configurable video segment duration
-- Capture video before an event
+- Configurable pre-event recording
-- Capture video after an event
+- Configurable post-event recording
 - Automatic event video creation
 - MQTT notification when a video is ready
-- Automatic cleanup of old files in the `ready` directory
+- Automatic cleanup of old videos
 - Supports `amd64` and `aarch64`
-- Designed to run as a Home Assistant App
+- Runs as a Home Assistant App
-- Telegram integration is handled by Home Assistant automation
+- Telegram integration through Home Assistant automation

 ## How it works

 The application continuously records the configured RTSP stream into short MPEG-TS segments.

 The segments are stored in a rolling buffer.
-Old segments are automatically removed when the configured buffer size is exceeded.
+Old segments are automatically removed when the configured buffer duration is exceeded.

 When Home Assistant detects a door event, it creates an event marker: